GlaivePro/ymnnl/CONTRIBUTING.md

 # Contributing guidelines

 Additions are welcome.
-Style improvements are welcome.
+Design improvements are welcome.
 Typo fixes are welcome.
 Any improvements are welcome.

-There are just a few notes
+There are just a few notes.

+## Be friendly to frameworks

+Whenever referencing other frameworks, portray them in a fair manner, don't try to make them look bad.

 ## Add it only if it's not a lot harder